-Well, it depends on your taste, but if you like College Football, this is your Christmas.
+Well, it depends on your taste, but if you like College Football, this is your big event.
 The two best teams in the nation go head-to-head to see who reigns supreme at the collegiate level.

 It also serves as a chance to say goodbye on a high for players who declare for the NFL Draft.
 It’s high stakes, high tension, high-level competition.

 National Championship Betting Odds Explained

 To get to the National Championship Game, the teams first have to endure the regular season and be able to get into the College Football Playoffs.

 Only Division I teams can opt to get into the postseason.
 Out of them all, only four teams get to the playoffs, the winners of the semifinals advance to the National Championship game.

 Entering the CFP is a tough task in its own right.
 To enter, a 13-member committee picks and seeds the four teams.
 The system to choose who enters is a Plus-One system.